WildernessLabs/Documentation/docs/Hardware/Reference/Peripherals/ShiftRegister74595/index.md

 The second clock (Storage register / Latch clock) is used to decide when the data in the shift register is pushed into the storage register.

+## Netduino.Foundation Support

+[Netduino.Foundation](http://Netduino.Foundation) includes a [`74595`](http://netduino.foundation/Library/ICs/74595/) shift register class that greatly simplifies using a shift register.
+This low-level hardware guide is here for reference purposes, but we strongly recommend using Netduino.Foundation to integrate with them.

 ## Binary Counting

 The operation of the shift register can be illustrated using binary counter.
 Here a single shift register will be connected to 8 LEDs.
 These LEDs will represent the 8 bits in a single byte.

-The application will use [BitBanging](../../BitBanging/) to output the current byte as a series of bits and then display the value on the LEDs.
+The application uses [BitBanging](../../BitBanging/) to output the current byte as a series of bits and then display the value on the LEDs.

 ### Hardware

 A small number of components are required:

 * 1 x LED block (10 LEDs, we will only be using 8)
 * 8 x `220R` current limiting resistors (one for each LED).
-Alternatively, use a resistor pack containing 8 x `220R` resistors.
+Alternatively, use a resistor network containing 8 x `220R` resistors.
 * 1 x 74HC595

-These components, along with a Netduino, should be connected as follows:
+These components, along with a Netduino, should be wired up as follows:

 ![Netduino and Shift Register](ShiftRegisterAndLEDFritzing.png)

 A block of LEDs has been used here are these offer 10 LEDs in a small convenient package.
-You could use 8 individual LEDs if you wish.
+8 individual LEDs can also be used.

 Note that the pins representing the outputs of the shift register are connected with bit 0 on the right and bit 7 on the left.